-The occasional session involving the hack squat will help reduce repetitive strains and injuries and build muscles that are neglected during alternate lifts.
-A variety in how and what you lift may not sound appealing because you may feel it dilutes your workout, but your overall strength and long-term health will benefit.
-As a side note, it will also help stop you looking like a poorly stuffed beanbag.
+The occasional session involving the hack squat will help reduce repetitive strains and injuries and build muscles that are neglected during other lifts.
+A variety of how and what you lift may not sound appealing, because you may feel it dilutes your workout, but your overall strength and long-term health will benefit.
+As a side note, it will also prevent you from looking like a poorly stuffed beanbag.

-Keep your head up; as it will help you press your back against the pad, and point your toes slightly outwards for comfort.
-Grab the handles as you see in the picture, try not to tense up your arms too much.
+Keep your head up, as it will help you press your back against the pad, and point your toes slightly outwards for comfort.
+Grab the handles as you see in the picture, and try not to tense up your arms too much.

 Remove, push off, or disengage the safety bars.
 Straighten your legs, but do not lock your knees.
 Consider this your starting position.

 Bend your legs slowly and try to make sure your posture remains straight and your back stays evenly pressed against the back-pad.
 Go down until the angle between your calves and upper leg is a little under 90°.
 Many say you should inhale as you move from your semi-standing position down to the squat.